In Novemeber of 2024, I undertook an ambitious redesign of the University of Waterloo website as part of a course project;

 • Lack of persistent and intuitive navigation

-Figure 1: UX Trends in University Websites
+* UX Trends in University Websites (e-Expectations, MeasuringU, NN/g)

 To ensure the most impactful and intuitive user experience, I implemented a comprehensive user-centered design process: